 * | SELECT sum( CASE WHEN status =200 then 1 ELSE 0 end ) *1.0 / count(1) as status_200_percentage

-- Make statistics of the distribution of different latency intervals
+- Calculate the distribution of latencies:

 * | SELECT ` CASE WHEN latency < 10 then 's10' WHEN latency < 100 then 's100' WHEN latency < 1000 then 's1000' WHEN latency < 10000 then 's10000' else 's_large' end as latency_slot, count(1) as pv group by latency_slot

-The if syntax is logically equivalent to the CASE WHEN syntax.
+The IF syntax is logically equivalent to the CASE WHEN syntax.

-Case WHEN condition THEN true_value [ ELSE false_value ] END
+CASE WHEN condition THEN true_value [ ELSE false_value ] END

-- if(condition, true_value, false_value)
+- if(condition, true_value,